PoulpoGaz/sokoshell/readme.md

 ## Usage

-**Warning**: any version of windows is not supported, even the most recent one which seems to have an appropriate terminal.
+**Warning**: all version of Windows are not supported, even the most recent one which seems to have an appropriate terminal.

 Current version doesn't offer a simple 'jar'.
 Therefore, to run it you will have to install the JDK 17 and maven.
 Then run in your favorite terminal `bash sokoshell-in-terminal.bash`.
 If everything works, you will see: